Sea-to-Sky Highway Improvement Project British Columbia, Canada

 Project

-This road project involves upgrading 100km (62 miles) of the Sea-to-Sky Highway (Highway 99) between Vancouver and Whistler in British Columbia.
-Project construction work includes 48 new bridges and interchanges, 219 mechanically stabilised earth (MSE) retaining walls, 2.4 million cubic metres of earthwork and 450,000t of asphalt paving.
+This road project involved upgrading 95km of the Sea-to-Sky Highway (Highway 99) between Vancouver and Whistler in British Columbia.
+Project construction work included 48 new bridges and interchanges, 219 mechanically stabilised earth (MSE) retaining walls, 2.4 million cubic metres of earthwork and 450,000t of asphalt paving.

 "The Sea-to-Sky Highway Project is aiming to give straighter roads with better sight lines so that there can be more consistent driving speed."

-The project is being managed in four distinct geographical sections so that the project can proceed efficiently between the two groups of contractors.
-These are Whistler to Squamish via Cullinton Creek, Squamish to Murrin Park, Murrin Park to Lions Bay and Lions Bay to West Vancouver.
+The project was managed in four distinct geographical sections so that the project could proceed efficiently between the two groups of contractors.
+These were Whistler to Squamish via Cullinton Creek, Squamish to Murrin Park, Murrin Park to Lions Bay and Lions Bay to West Vancouver.

 The constructed chain-up areas can be used by motorists to pull off and install traction devices when required.
 The slope management plans implemented reduce falling rock from reaching the highway.
 The rocks on the highway will be regularly inspected and scaled under the annual maintenance programme.